axibase/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

 ### Alarm Notifications in Slack

-* Configure your local ATSD instance to output messages to **Slack Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md).
+* Configure your local ATSD instance to send messages to **Slack Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md).
 Now, your alarm notifications will be sent via Slack messages as well as email.

 ![](images/route53-alert-slack.png)

 ### Alarm Notifications in Telegram

-* Configure your local ATSD instance to output messages to **Telegram Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/telegram.md).
+* Configure your local ATSD instance to send messages to **Telegram Messenger** by following [this procedure](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/telegram.md).
 Now, your alarm notifications will be sent via Telegram messages as well as email.

 ![](images/route53-tg-alert.png)